A Veteran’s Resume and Job Hunting Guide

 Translating military-acquired skills to civilian careers

-You have undoubtedly learned many valuable skills in the military such as team leadership, self-sufficiency, mechanical maintenance, and technology regulation.
+You have undoubtedly learned many valuable skills in the military, such as team leadership, self-sufficiency, mechanical maintenance, and technology regulation.
 These skills can easily be carried over into the corporate world.
 If you’re unsure of how your experience can translate, start by listing out all of your military experience and accomplishments first without trying to change anything.
 If you can’t remember all that your military position(s) required, use the O*NET Military Crosswalk Search to get a complete list of roles and responsibilities specific to your classification(s).
-Then you can review your list and determine how those skills could translate into civilian work.
-Also, My Next Move for Veterans has a tool you can use to find civilian careers that are similar to your previous military occupation.
-The Disabled Veterans National Foundation’s translator tool is another excellent resource that shows you how your military experience can be maximized.

 Additional skills

 Think about the experience you’ve had outside the military as well.
-Skills that you’ve gained through volunteer work, past jobs, higher education, and vocational training are valuable.
-These environments provided room for skill building, learning, taking on responsibility, and achieving accomplishments.
+Skills you’ve gained through volunteer work, past jobs, higher education, and vocational training are valuable.
+These environments provided room for capacity building, learning, taking on responsibility, and achieving accomplishments.
 Then, consider what you did or didn’t like about any of your nonmilitary experiences.
 Identifying what kind of job you’d like to avoid can often help you determine the direction you should be going in.

 Consider acquiring new skills

-How to Find Job Openings
+How To Find Job Openings

-Once you have a good idea of the industry you’d like to enter or the position you want to apply for, it’s time to start looking for job openings.
+Once you have a good idea of your desired industry or position, start looking for job openings.
 One simple way to begin your search is to check in with your network of friends, family, and former colleagues.
 Many opportunities can be found among those who are already familiar with you and your abilities.
-Mentorships may also be able to open doors for your career (organizations such as Veterati and American Corporate Partners can help connect you with a mentor).
-Another option is to pursue a more entrepreneurial path in small business by considering your skills, interests, and hobbies and how you could transform them into your own business.
-However, if you would rather start out working for a company, the traditional job board is the best place to look.
-Our list below is a collection of online locations best suited for a veteran jobseeker.
+Mentorships may also open doors for your career (organizations such as Veterati and American Corporate Partners can help connect you with a mentor).

 • HireMilitary: There are over 130 organizations that use this platform to hire veterans, military spouses, and transitioning service members.
 HireMilitary is also an authorized DoD SkillBridge provider — this program offers industry training, apprenticeships, and internships to active duty members of the military during their last 180 days of service.